Workers’ Compensation Medicare Set Aside Arrangements

 The amount of the WCMSA is determined on a case-by-case basis.
 To assist you in determining if a WCMSA is reasonable, please review Section 15.1 (Criteria) in the WCMSA Reference Guide.
 The guide contains information for attorneys, Medicare beneficiaries, claimants, insurance carriers, representative payees, and WCMSA vendors and is available in the Downloads section at the bottom of this page.

 When to submit a WCMSA for CMS Review

 While there are no statutory or regulatory provisions requiring that a WCMSA proposal be submitted to CMS for review, submission of a WCMSA proposal is a recommended process.
 More information on this process can be found on the WCMSA Submissions page.

-If you choose to submit a WCMSA for review, CMS requests that you comply with its established policies and procedures.
-CMS will only review new WCMSA proposals that meet the following criteria:
+If you choose to submit a WCMSA for review, CMS requires that you comply with its established policies and procedures.
+CMS will only review WCMSA proposals that meet the following criteria: